TickrateFrance/Yomira/README.md

 ## Disclaimer

+Yomira is a **simple Suwayomi client for Android and Windows** — nothing more.
+The **software hosts and bundles no content, no sources, and no copyrighted material**;
+it only displays whatever a Suwayomi-Server the user runs and configures provides.

+The author of Yomira "Pralexio & https://tickrate.fr/ " **is not responsible for the use people make of this app**, nor for any content accessed, served, or configured by its users.
-The Yomira **software hosts and bundles no content** — it is a reader for sources configured by whoever runs an instance.
-Any copyright concern about content served by a specific instance must be directed to **that instance's operator and the original source**, who control what is fetched and served.
+Each user is solely responsible for the servers they run, the sources they configure, and how they use the software.
+Any copyright concern about content served by a given instance must be directed to **that instance's operator and the original source**.
 Please support official releases where available.

 ## Credits & license